Sehar Fatima

 Key takeaways

-An engagement rate above 5% signals a stronger value for sponsored content.
+• An engagement rate of more than 5% signals a stronger value for sponsored content.

 If you’re looking to scale TikTok influencer campaigns with less hassle and more results, inBeat Agency can help find the right creators and manage everything end-to-end.
 Book a free strategy call now!